 Due to the economy of scale, new technologies will have a challenging time making it in the solar market because their costs will be too high.
 They’ll be blocked from the market.
 They’ll go out of business.

-You’re saying that better technology could emerge, but due to lack of backing, it could be run out of the market even if they have a wonderful product?
+You’re saying that better technology could emerge, but due to lack of backing, it could run out of the market even if they have a wonderful product?

 It definitely, happens all the time.
-Technological improvement has to change the whole landscape to overcome something totally entrenched and has an economy of scale.
+Technological improvement has to change the whole landscape to overcome something entrenched and has an economy of scale.

 Do you see the potential of this “solar boom” leveling off?